Things to Do in Guayaquil, Ecuador and How To Stay Safe While Doing Them

 The museum exhibits that memorialize the September 30th uprising are a testament of the depth to which the populace was affected by the event.
 In one room, tear gas canisters are scattered around a circular pile of dried, paper-thin flower petals.
 Hand-written index cards clipped to clotheslines strung above the highly polished floor tear at the heart.
 One says, “In my 32 years of life, I have never felt as much fear and desperation as I did on that day; it was like watching a horror movie.
 Truth is stranger than fantasy.
 We are a people of peace and yet we fight.”
 A second declares, “Enough of Beasts – long live the Democracy.”
 A third, simply, “Peace, Ecuador.”

-Guayaquil is just beginning to emerge from its history as a rough and tumble port city with not much to offer tourists.
-As I strolled the renovated Malecon, only just completed in 2000, the pleasure of residents who flock to the waterfront each evening was palpable.
+Guayaquil is just beginning to emerge from its history as a rough and tumble port city with not much of a tourism infrastructure.
+But as I strolled the renovated Malecon, only just completed in 2000, the pleasure of residents who flock to the waterfront each evening was palpable.
 Perhaps in time that attitude will spill over to law enforcement and replace their paranoia with civic pride.
-In the meantime, visitors who take normal precautions like not flashing money around or wearing a lot of jewelry, and who stay strictly inside the designated tourist zones, should be able to enjoy Guayaquil as much as I did.
+In the meantime, visitors who take normal precautions like not flashing money around or wearing a lot of jewelry, and who stay strictly inside the designated tourist zones, will find that there are plenty of interesting things to do in Guayaquil.

 Where to stay in Guyaaquil: